 Section 16(a) of the Exchange Act requires our executive officers, directors, and persons who beneficially own more than 10% of a registered class of our common stock or other equity securities to file with the SEC certain reports of ownership and reports of changes in ownership of our securities.
 Executive officers, directors, and stockholders who hold more than 10% of our outstanding registered common stock are required by the SEC to furnish us with copies of all required forms filed under Section 16(a).
-Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year all of our executive officers, directors, and, to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for Dr. Mario, who filed a Form 4 on May 21, 2019 to report the purchase of 90,000 shares of the Company's common stock on January 29, 2018; Stuart Grant, who filed a Form 3 on July 23, 2019 to report his holdings in the Company on July 11, 2019 and a Form 4 on November 18, 2019 to report his purchases of an aggregate of 131,017 shares of the Company's common stock on various dates between September 27, 2019 until November 13, 2019; and Mr. Rowe who filed a Form 4 on February 3, 2020 to report the purchase of 100 shares of the Company's common stock on September 30, 2019.
+Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year all of our executive officers, directors, and, to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for Stuart Grant who filed a Form 4 on August 24, 2020 to report the purchase of 333,000 shares of the Company's common stock on August 19, 2020 and Jennifer G. Clasby who filed a Form 4 on October 16, 2020 to report the exercise of an option to acquire 26,737 shares of the Company's common stock on September 18, 2020.